Mountain Hardwear Qusar Jacket Review

 - Dual-purpose, pack-compatible zippered pockets double as core vents

 Mountain Hardwear Qusar Jacket Final Thoughts

 The Mountain Hardwear Qusar Jacket is made for strenuous activity in wet conditions.
-Unlike a traditional rain jackets the Mountain Hardwear jacket will allow you to stay dry without feeling clammy.
-The design is made to give free range of motion.
+Unlike traditional rain jackets, the Mountain Hardwear jacket will allow you to stay dry without feeling clammy.
+The design is made to give a free range of motion.
 An athlete can move around without having to worry about the jacket moving around.